-- Sign and submit the Middlesex County College Residency Documentation Form (available from the website and from the Registrar's Office); stating his or her residence. - ii.
-Two of the following documents: - a.
-Original current lease or deed - b.
-Recent property tax bill - c.
-Current utility bill - d.
-Current credit card statement - e.
-A signed Voter Registration Certificate - f.
-Valid New Jersey motor vehicle license or registration. - g.
-Two pieces of current business mail sent from an address other than the College to the student at the Middlesex County residential address - h.
-Where none of the verifying documents listed in (a) through (g) are available, a notarized affidavit shall set forth the place and commencement date of permanent residence, relationship to the owner of the property, and the term of any lease. - iii.
-A student under 24 years old, claiming himself or herself for tax purposes, and not living with his or her parents or guardian must submit: - A copy of his or her most recent New Jersey income tax form - b.
-A copy of his or her parent's/guardian's most recent New Jersey income tax form
+- 1. Sign and submit the Middlesex County College Residency Documentation Form (available from the website and from the Registrar's Office); stating his or her residence. - 2.
+Two of the following documents: - · Original current lease or deed - Recent property tax bill Current utility bill

+- Current credit card statement A signed Voter Registration Certificate - Valid New Jersey motor vehicle license or registration. - Two pieces of current business mail sent from an address other than the College to the student at the Middlesex County residential address - Where none of the verifying documents listed in (a) through (g) are available, a notarized affidavit shall set forth the place and commencement date of permanent residence, relationsh ip to the owner of the property, and the term of any lease. - 3.
+A student under 24 years old, claiming himself or herself for tax purposes, and not living with his or her parents or guardian must submit: - a.
+A copy of his or her most recent New Jersey income tax form. - b.
+A copy of his or her parent's/guardian's most recent New Jersey income tax form.